10 Signs of Dismissive-Avoidant Attachment in Relationships

 1. Caregiver neglect

-Children who experience neglect or emotional unavailability from their caregivers may learn to become self-sufficient and not rely on others for emotional support.
-As a result, they may develop a dismissive-avoidant attachment style in adulthood.
+Research shows that children who experience neglect or emotional unavailability from their caregivers may learn to become self-sufficient and not rely on others for emotional support.

 2. Abandonment or rejection

-Experiencing rejection or having fear of abandonment, such as through a parent’s divorce or death, can lead to a fear of getting close to others and an avoidance of emotional intimacy.
+Experiencing rejection or having a fear of abandonment, such as through a parent’s divorce or death, can lead to a fear of getting close to others and an avoidance of emotional intimacy.
 This fear can manifest into a dismissive-avoidant attachment style in adulthood.

 3. Personal trauma